Curry Hammock State Park

 Curry Hammock State Park is a Florida State Park, located along both sides of US 1, starting at mile marker 56.2 on Crawl Key in the Florida Keys.

 Activities

-There are a multitude of activities available at Curry Hammock State Park.
-Kayaking, Fishing, Beach going are all there.
+There are many activities available at Curry Hammock State Park.
+Kayaking, Fishing, and general beach going.
 You can also camp and bring your RV to the park to stay the night.
 Check in at the ranger station for more information.

 Climate

 Curry Hammock State Park has a tropical savanna climate (Aw).